An alphabetical listing

 Gustavus Adolphus College strives to instill in students a capacity and passion for lifelong learning and encourages them to take an active role in their own education.
 To assist students in this intellectual and personal growth, each student is assigned a faculty academic adviser.

-In the Curriculum I program, the First Term Seminar professor serves as a student's first academic adviser, while in the Three Crowns program, a professor who teaches in the program serves as a student's first adviser.
+In the Liberal Arts Perspective Curriculum, the First Term Seminar professor serves as a student's first academic adviser, while in the Three Crowns Curriculum, a professor who teaches in the program serves as a student's first adviser.

 The mission of faculty-based advising goes beyond simply prescribing courses.
 Faculty and students talk about course choices, the integration of coursework and co-curricular responsibilities, possible majors, and developing an academic program that will be finished in a timely fashion and will lead to further study or interesting careers.